laceyteas/lacey-teas-site/content/pages/remote.md

 ## Tripe X GFE

 Maybe you want something spicier?
 I have a naughty side and I like to show it off!
-This is similar to GFE texting but I will entertain raunchy pictures from you & I will create at least 1 short custom video for you each day + naughty pictures as I see fit.
+This is similar to GFE texting but I will entertain raunchy pictures from you & I will create at least 1 short custom video for you each day.
+Instead of custom videos we can do a 30 min phone chat a day instead.

-$150/day\
+$200/day\
-$750/week
+$1000/week

 ## Pen Pals